pomonam/kronfluence/DOCUMENTATION.md

 - `use_empirical_fisher`: Determines whether to use the [empirical Fisher](https://arxiv.org/abs/1905.12558) (using actual labels from batch) instead of the true Fisher (using sampled labels from model's predictions).
 It is recommended to be `False`.
 - `amp_dtype`: Selects the dtype for [automatic mixed precision (AMP)](https://pytorch.org/docs/stable/amp.html).
 Disables AMP if set to `None`.
+- `shared_parameters_exist`: Specifies whether the shared parameters exist in the forward pass.

 ### Fitting Covariance Matrices